jayanpraveen/tildly/README.md

 	</h1>
 </div>

-tildly is a simple yet efficient url-shortner which guarantees a unique short url for each request.
+tildly is a simple yet efficient url-shortner which gives a unique short url for each request.

 ## Implementation